Focus and Scope

 Peer Review Process

-Reviewer selection for each article submitted is up to the editors and takes into account reviewers' experience, competence, suggestions by authors or different editors, and previous experience in reviewing papers for the European Journal of Social Impact and Circular Economy.
+Reviewer selection for each article submitted is up to the editors.
+It considers reviewers' experience, competence, suggestions by authors or different editors, and previous experience in reviewing papers for the European Journal of Social Impact and Circular Economic.

-Each proposal submitted for publication is read at least by an editor, for an initial review.
-If the paper agrees with editorial policies and with a minimum quality level, is sent to two reviewers for evaluation.
+Each proposal submitted for publication is read at least by an editor for an initial review.
+If the paper agrees with editorial policies and with a minimum quality level, it is sent to two reviewers for evaluation.
 The EJSICE uses a double-blind peer review.

 The review process aims to provide authors with a competent opinion on their paper.
 A review should give authors suggestions, if needed, on how to improve their papers.